Old Bridge (Maribor)

-The Old Bridge (Stari most), also named the State Bridge (Državni most), the Main Bridge (Glavni most), and the Drava Bridge (Dravski most), is a bridge crossing the Drava River in Maribor, northeastern Slovenia.
+The Old Bridge (Alte Brücke, Stari most), also named the State Bridge (Staatsbrücke, Državni most), the Main Bridge (Glavni most), and the Drava Bridge (Dravski most), is a bridge crossing the Drava River in Maribor, northeastern Slovenia.
 It links Main Square (Glavni trg) and Pobrežje Street (Pobreška cesta) and is 270 m long.
 Its central part, spanning the Drava, is 166 m long and has three steel arches.

 The bridge was completed in 1913 and opened to traffic on 23 August of that year.
 During World War II, it was damaged and later partially rebuilt.
 The last renovations took place in 1990 and 1998.